Coronavirus - FAQs

 No. If you now need to drive to your workplace, your insurance cover is still valid.
 You don’t need to contact us to change or extend your cover.Back to top

-I’m a key worker and I’m now using my vehicle for work purposes – do I need to extend my motor insurance cover?
+I'm volunteering during this time and using my own vehicle to help others get essentials – do I need to amend my motor insurance cover?

 If you’re using your own private car for voluntary purposes to transport medicines or groceries to support others who are impacted by Covid-19, your cover will not be affected.
 You don’t need to contact us to update your cover.Back to top

-I’m worried that I might not be able to continue making payments – can you help?
+I'm worried that I might not be able to continue to make my payments – can you help?

 Yes, we’re here to help.
-We’re aware that there may be an impact on people’s livelihoods due to COVID-19.
-If you think you may be unable to maintain your regular policy payments, please contact us as soon as possible.
+We’re aware that there may be an impact on people’s livelihoods due to Covid-19.
+If you think you may be unable to maintain your regular policy payments, please contact us as soon as possible on please call 0344 209 0476.

 We have specialists on hand who can discuss your individual circumstances and agree how we can help with your financial situation.
 There are several ways we may be able to help including; moving your payment dates, agreeing partial payments or payment holidays in the short term and removing any fees applied to your policy.